z4l1nux/AISVSwise/1.0/en/0x10-C04-Infrastructure.md

 ## Control Objective

 Robust infrastructure hardening and secure configuration of build, deployment, and runtime environments are critical to prevent privilege‑escalation, supply‑chain tampering, and lateral movement in AI systems.
-Misconfigurations in Kubernetes, CI/CD tooling, and secrets handling have been exploited in recent attacks; therefore, these controls focus on runtime isolation, trusted release pipelines, attack‑surface minimization, key management, model sandboxing, and continuous vulnerability monitoring.
+These controls focus on runtime isolation, trusted release pipelines, attack‑surface minimization, key management, and model sandboxing.

 ---